The List of Van Halen Albums in Order of Release Date

 11. Top of the World

-For Unlawful Carnal Knowledge (often abbreviated as F.U.C.K.) stands as the ninth studio album by American rock band Van Halen.
-Released on June 17, 1991, via Warner Bros.
-Records, it marked the third album featuring vocalist Sammy Hagar.
-Notably, the album debuted at the pinnacle of the Billboard 200 album chart, holding the number 1 spot for an impressive three consecutive weeks.
-This record-breaking achievement was underscored by the release of seven out of its eleven tracks as singles.
-Additionally, it was a reunion of sorts, as producer Ted Templeman, absent since 1984, returned to work with the band, having previously assisted with track sequencing for 5150 in 1986.
+For Unlawful Carnal Knowledge is the ninth studio album of American rock band Van Halen.
+Released on June 17, 1991, through Warner Bros.
+Records, it was the third album to feature lead vocalist Sammy Hagar.
+This album had a run at #1 on the Billboard 200 Albums Chart for three weeks at the top end.
+This was further underlined by the record-breaking fact that seven of this album’s eleven tracks were released as singles.
+It was also something of a reunion because producer Ted Templeman—who hadn’t been involved since 1984—came back to work on the record with the band.

 10. Balance (1995)